SchlossLab/Sze_FollowUps_Microbiome_2017/README.md

-## The Bacterial Microbiome, Colorectal Cancer, and Follow Up Course
+## An Investigation of the Bacterial Microbiome and Colorectal Cancer during Follow Up

 At this moment in time the abstract has not been written but am working through the data.